Skill Path: Unveiling Language Skills from Circuit Graphs: Discovery of Language Skills

-Each method uses its own circuit discovery strategy to search for corresponding circuit graphs for the three skills we focus on: PVT, IDT, and ICL1.
-Then, we investigate the distribution of receiver nodes in these circuit graphs and display the normalized results in Figure~\ref{figreceivers}.
+We investigate the performance of our framework replacing different pruning strategies in validating the 2 conjectures.
+We investigate existing pruning strategies (ACDC~\citep{conmy2023towards}, E-pruning~\citep{bhaskar2024finding}, EAP~\citep{syed2023attribution}, DiscoGP~\citep{yu2024functional}, Scrubbing~\citep{chan2022causal}), which are prevalent methods for circuit pruning, as detailed in Appendix~\ref{suppdetailsbaseline}.
+Specifically, we replace our original pruning process with each pruning strategy mentioned above and test on the following three skills: PVT, IDT, and ICL1.
+Then, we investigate the distribution of the receiver nodes among layers in these circuit graphs and display the normalized results in Figure~\ref{figreceivers}.

-It is clear from other methods that PVT is more prominent in the shallow layers, IDT in the shallow-to-mid layers, and ICL1 tends to cluster in the deep layers.
-Yet, the circuit graph discovered by our method (see ``Ours'') provides a more distinct differentiation: PVT circuits only appear in layers 1 and 2, and IDT circuits only appear in layers 1-6.
+It is clear that in general PVT is more prominent in the shallow layers, while IDT in the shallow to mid layers.
+ICL1 tends to cluster in the deep layers.
+Yet, the paths discovered from the circuits via pruning strategies - DiscoGP, Scrubbing, and ACDC - provide distinct patterns from those using E-pruning and EAP.
+From (c), (d) and (e), PVT circuits appear almost exclusively in layers 1 and 2, and IDT circuits appear only in layers 1-6.
+The differences in these pruning methods indicate that circuits from greedy search (ACDC), continuous optimization (DiscoGP), and path patching (Scrubbing) are more conducive to reflecting the stratification in skill paths.

-Furthermore, in the cross-comparison of the three types of ablations (noise ablation: Ours-noise, mean ablation: Ours-mean, zero ablation: Ours), there was no significant difference observed in stratification results.
-This indicates that all three ablations can provide similar subgraphs for the post-hoc causal mediation.
-However, among the three metrics (logit differences: Ours-logit, KL divergence: Ours-KL, rank of token: Ours), the discrete metric (i.e., rank of token) notably offers clearer stratification results compared to the other two continuous metrics.
-We posit that this difference arises because discrete metrics can directly reflect the faithfulness of outputs when isolated from causal mediation, thereby accurately removing non-influential edges.